 Community Partner Funding

-The Community Leadership Institute of Kentucky is a leadership development training program offered by the UK Center of Excellence in Rural Health, the Kentucky Office of Rural Health, and the UK CCTS Community Engagement and Research Program.
+The Community Leadership Institute of Kentucky is a leadership development training program offered by the UK Center of Excellence in Rural Health and the UK CCTS Community Engagement and Research Program.
 The Institute is designed to enhance community research and capacity-building competencies in community leaders, directors, and administrators.

 We provide competitive mini-grant awards (seed grants) to community partners to support community-oriented projects.
 We partner with recipients to provide oversight including financial management, human subjects advice, data collection, and protocol/conduct input.